LumoSQL/not-forking/doc/not-forking.md

 - `--no-update` asks to avoid updating repositories which are already cached; if the version requested is newer than the last update, the operation will fail
+- `--offline` prohibits any network access; if data required is not available in a local cache, the operation will fail
+- `--online` allows the program to connect to network when data is not available in a local cache; this is the default behaviour unless `offline` is specified in the configuration file
 - `--check-version=`VERSION checks that the not-fork tool itself is at least the version specified; it exits with status OK if so, otherwise it exits with a failure status and produces its version number on